67272-App-Design-Dev/bookmanager_docker/DockerLab.md

 	-dp 3000:3000 -v "$(pwd):/BookManager" --rm bookmanager
 	```
 6. Verify that there are two containers running our images with the `docker ps` command or in the Docker dashboard.

-7. If this is the first time running our app, our database will need to be created.
-This can be done by entering the command line in our PostgreSQL container or by going to the command line for our rails app.
-Go to the CLI of the Rails app through the dashboard or with the command `docker exec -it bookmanager_web /bin/bash` to run our container in the foreground and then run `/bin/bash -l -c "bundle exec rails db:migrate:reset"` to set up our database.
+7. Visit our web app.
+If this is the first time running our app, our database will need to be created.
+This can be done in multiple ways.
+Go to the CLI for our web app from the dashboard and run `/bin/bash -l -c "bundle exec rails db:reset"`.
+Verify our web app functions as expected.

 ### Docker Compose